Home » Physiotherapy » When to Seek Physiotherapy for Sports Injuries in London: Timing & Recovery Windows

 Conclusion

 In a city teeming with fitness enthusiasts, from casual joggers around Hyde Park to serious triathletes training by the Thames, sports injuries are part of the territory.
 Knowing when to seek physiotherapy can be pivotal in transforming a painful setback into a temporary pause rather than a long-term hindrance.
-If you sense lingering soreness beyond three days, experience swelling or trouble bearing weight, or want to ensure a prompt return to top form, immediate physio consultation is often the wisest move.

 At One Body LDN, we specialise in bridging the gap between injury and full performance.
 Our HPCP-registered physiotherapists champion data-driven methods and personalised care to revitalise your active lifestyle.